-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Saraland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Saraland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Saraland are a mix of both white- and blue-collar jobs.
 Overall, Saraland is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Saraland who work in office and administrative support (17.00%), healthcare (10.94%), and food service (8.38%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Saraland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Saraland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Saraland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all cities of 21.84%: 19.17% of adults 25 and older in Saraland have a college degree.
+The education level of Saraland citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.17% of adults 25 and older in Saraland have a college degree.

 The per capita income in Saraland in 2010 was $24,658, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $98,632 for a family of four.
 However, Saraland contains both very wealthy and poor people as well.